aidan4th/aidan4th/README.md

 # aidan4th
-wave I'm Aidan from Oakland California :) I've been enjoying my years at university, learning and growing. wave
+👋 I'm Aidan from Oakland California :) I've been enjoying my years at university, learning and growing. 👋

 I started to work in the computer science area eight years ago in highschool.
 I started making my very first game.
 I later started studying Technology Information Managment and Computer Engineering at the University of California Santa Cruz.
 I did an an internship working on cyber security (Kiversal in Spain).
 I realized that I can't stay just in one area, I like to do and learn a lot of different things.